 By bus – 5h 10m ticket from €10.60 with Alsa

-By train is much longer and expensive than bus, so not worth it.
+By train is much longer and much more expensive than bus, so its not worth it.

 What to visit: As you might know, a visit to the magnificent Alhambra Castle and Palace is a must.
-Best advice ever on this post: book ahead.
-If you can’t find tickets before going, you will have to wake up veeeery early to line up for tickets, without guarantee.
+Our top tip?
+Book ahead.
+If you can’t find tickets before going, you will have to wake up veeeery early to line up for tickets, without guaranteed entry.
 Also visit Granada Cathedral, old silk markets and Plaza Bib Rambla.

 What to do: Tapas Crawl!
 Forget about the tapas concept that you experienced so far.
-It will take a new dimension.
+It will take on a new dimension.
 Don’t pay for your tapas, just have few drinks and you will be full in no time.
-You will also enjoy exploring (or getting lost) in the ancient Arabic neighbourhood the Albayzín.
-And taking pics from any of the “Miradores” (lookouts) The most famous is the Mirador de San Nicolas.
+You will also enjoy exploring (or getting lost) in the ancient Arabic neighbourhood the Albayzín and taking pics from any of the “Miradores” (lookouts) The most famous is the Mirador de San Nicolas.

-Less touristic: Having a relaxing treat at Hammam Arab Baths.
-After all, you’re on holidays, you deserve it!
+Less touristy?
+Treat yourself to a bit of r & r at the Hammam Arab Baths.
+After all, you’re on holiday, you deserve it!
 Relax, listen to Arabic music, have some tea, try the rooms with different temperatures, book a massage… and you’re ready for another busy day!

-Local tip: Have a stroll through Carrera del Darro, one of the most charming and romantic streets in the city, and listen to the babbling of the river Darro that runs parallel to its left side.
+Local tip: Have a stroll through Carrera del Darro, one of the most charming and romantic streets in the city.
+Listen to the babbling of the river Darro that runs parallel to its left side.

 Good to know: If you happen to be here in May… you can experience the vibrant festivity of Las Cruces!